Joseph Bulovas

-Recruiting
+Early life

+Bulovas was born on 9 January 1999.
+He served as the placekicker for Mandeville High School in Mandeville, Louisiana.
+He played for the East in the U.S. Army All-American Bowl, earning nine out of the East's 27 points in its 27-17 win.
+As a sophomore, he kicked a career-long field goal of 52 yards.
+Overall, Bulovas scored 101 kicking points: 68-of-76 PATs and 11-of-25 field goals.

+Bulovas at the U.S. Army All-American Bowl.

-Joseph was a three-star recruit and received offers from Army, Mississippi State, Alabama, Georgia Tech, Air Force, Tulane, Louisiana, Southeastern Louisiana, and UTSA.
+Bulovas was a three-star recruit and received offers from Army, Mississippi State, Alabama, Georgia Tech, Air Force, Tulane, Louisiana, Southeastern Louisiana, and UTSA.
 He originally committed to Georgia Tech on January 10, 2016, but decommitted more than a year later on January 23, 2017.
-On January 25, 2017, just two days later, he committed to Alabama.
+On January 25, 2017, two days later, he committed to Alabama.

-College career
+Career

 Alabama

 Bulovas was redshirted in 2017 as Alabama won its 17th national championship against Georgia, 26–23.

 As a redshirt freshman in 2018, Bulovas assumed the kickoff duties and played 15 games as the placekicker.
 He made 14-of-18 field goal attempts with a long of 49 yards against Mississippi State.
 He also made 75 PATs.
 He produced a total of 117 points.

 As a sophomore in 2019, Bulovas played in 11 games and started nine.
 He made 8-of-11 field goals with a long of 43 yards and also made 59 PATs, producing a total of 83 points.
 In their last game of the year against Auburn, Bulovas had an opportunity to tie the game with a 30-yard field goal attempt with 2:04 left on the clock.
-He hit it off of the upright and Alabama went on to lose 48–45.
-The loss essentially ended their playoff hopes as they entered the game ranked #5 in the country.
+He hit it off of the upright and Alabama lost 48–45.
+As they entered the game ranked #5 in the country, the loss ended their playoff hopes.
 Bulovas apologized on Twitter after the game.
 "I just want to express my apologies to the Crimson Tide nation... that is a kick I should make in my sleep."

-Bulovas did not see the field for Alabama through 13 games.
+Bulovas did not see the field for Alabama for the following 13 games.
 Alabama won its 18th national championship against Ohio State by a score of 52–24.

 After the season, Bulovas placed his name into the transfer portal as a graduate transfer.
 In February 2021, he announced that he would be transferring to the Vanderbilt Commodores.